- Premiums increased to around EUR 9.4 billion (+3.7 percent)

 Financial result slightly lower

 The financial result (incl. the result from at equity consolidated companies) was EUR 924.3 million in 2017.
-This was 3.6 percent below the value in 2016, in spite of full consolidation of the non-profit societies for the entire financial year 2017.
+This was 3.6 percent below the value in 2016, in spite of full consolidation of the non-profit societies for all of financial year 2017.

 Total investments of Vienna Insurance Group (including cash and cash equivalents) rose to EUR 37.4 billion as of 31 December 2017.
 Compared to 2016, this represents an increase of EUR 1.2 billion or 3.3 percent.